Board of Directors

 Joseph A. Carrabba

-Mr. Carrabba served as the Chairman, President and Chief Executive Officer of Cliffs Natural Resources Inc., a publicly-held international mining and natural resources company, from 2006 until his retirement in November 2013.
+Mr. Carrabba is Executive Chairman of Winston Gold Corp. and serves as a Director on the boards of TimkenSteel Corporation, Key Bank, and Aecon Group.
+A former Director of Newmont Mining Corporation, he served as Chairman, President, and Chief Executive Officer of Cliffs Natural Resources Inc., a publicly-held international mining and natural resources company, from 2006 until his retirement in November 2013.
 Prior to joining Cliffs Natural Resources Inc., Mr. Carrabba gained broad experience in the mining industry throughout Canada, the United States, Asia, Australia and Europe.
-He was the former General Manager of Weipa Bauxite Operation of Comalco Aluminum and served in a variety of leadership capacities at Rio Tinto, a global mining company, including as President and Chief Operation Officer of Rio Tinto’s Kiavik Diamond Mines, Inc. Mr. Carrabba is also a director of Newmont Mining Corporation, TimkenSteel Corporation, Key Bank and Aecon Group.
-He holds a Bachelor’s degree in geology from Capital University and his MBA from Frostburg State University in Maryland.
+He was the former General Manager of Weipa Bauxite Operation of Comalco Aluminum and served in a variety of leadership capacities at Rio Tinto, a global mining company, including as President and Chief Operation Officer of Rio Tinto’s Diavik Diamond Mines, Inc. He holds a Bachelor’s degree in geology from Capital University and his MBA from Frostburg State University in Maryland.

 A former Chief Financial Officer and Controller for global corporations in the technology, energy, and government sectors, Mrs. Guerrero-Mahon currently serves as the Vice Chair of the Board of Directors of Centura Health Mountains & North Denver Operating Group, the largest division ($1.5 billion) in the Centura Health Care System.
 Previously, she served as the Vice Chair of the Board of Directors and Chaired the Strategy Committee at St. Anthony Hospital, now a member of the Centura Health Mountains & North Denver Operating Group.
 Among other prior positions, she was the Financial Controller and the Controls and Compliance Manager for Microsoft Global Services organization.
 She is qualified as an “Audit Committee Financial Expert” for the U.S. Securities and Exchange Commission (SEC) and has extensive background with the implementation and compliance of the Sarbanes Oxley Act (SOX).
 Mrs. Guerrero-Mahon received an Executive MBA from the Daniels College of Business at the University of Denver and a B.S. in Business Administration – Accounting from the Interamerican University in San Juan, Puerto Rico.
 She has served as an adjunct faculty member at the University of Denver and provided forensic accounting services for the U.S. Department of Justice.